Zero-free regions of the Riemann zeta function and approximation in weighted Dirichlet spaces: Zero-free regions of the Riemann zeta function

 \end{lem}

 From Lemma \ref{lem1}, adding $1/s$ on both sides makes the following expression valid on any $s$ with $\Re (s) >0$:

 Suppose, for the moment, we can find functions in $\mathcal{C}$, namely $\{f_N\}_{N=1}^{\infty}$, making the absolute value of the integral in the left-hand side arbitrarily small, and that $s$ is a zero of $\zeta$ with $\Re (s) >0$.
-Then it must happen that
+Then it must happen that $0=\frac{1}{s},$ which is a contradiction.